robacarp/nemucod_decrypt/README.md

+## Nemucod Decrypt
-Ruby tool to decrypt Nemucod ransomware.
+A Ruby tool to decrypt Nemucod ransomware.

-Spammers are still circulating emails with malicious javascript attachments designed to encrypt files on the target comptuer and hold them ransom for a bitcoin fee.
+## Development Status

+- [x] Key derivation and file decryption
+- [ ] Passing parameters in from a command line
+- [ ] Packaged up as a gem

+## Background

-One such ransomware, dubbed Nemucod or DECRYPT.txt rapidly encrypts files using a weak XOR ecryption.
+A ransomware dubbed Nemucod or DECRYPT.txt rapidly encrypts files using a weak XOR encryption.
 Without the key, it is still difficult to recover the ransomed data.
 However, the XOR encryption key is easily derived by comparing a known good file to its encrypted counterpart.

-It is so called because it leaves this text file on the desktop:
+I read about the encryption technique and the possibility of deriving a key and decrypting files manually sounded like a great learning experience, so here it is.

+The Nemucod ransomware is easy to identidy by a signature text file it leaves on the Windows desktop of a victim computer.
+I've redacted some parts of this sample:

 > ATTENTION!
 >